- Download our Moving to the USA Guide (PDF)

-Expats moving to the US will find a range of high-quality accommodation options available to them.
-While housing is expensive in the larger cities, expats on a budget can mitigate this effect by living on the outskirts rather than in the city centre.
+New arrivals moving to the US will find a range of high-quality accommodation options available to them.
+While housing is expensive in the larger cities, those on a budget can mitigate this effect by living on the outskirts rather than in the city centre.

 Types of accommodation in the USA

-All these forms of housing are widespread throughout the US, with apartments being the most popular to rent for expats, and single-family homes being the most commonly purchased.
+There's plenty of variety when it comes to accommodation in the USA.
+This ranges from everyday options such as apartments, duplexes, condominiums and single-family homes to extravagant, luxurious mansions.
+All these forms of housing are widespread throughout the US, with apartments being the most popular to rent and single-family homes being the most commonly purchased.

 Renting accommodation in the USA